jmorcar/ZenEventClassMapping/addEventClassFromCSV/README.md

 [Note]

-	* Category : You can type "LOGONLY" category to send this Trap directly to History Zenoss Event console.
+	* Category: You can type "LOGONLY" category to send this Trap directly to History Zenoss Event console.
 	Any another Category name only adds this Trap to Status Event console.
 	* N/A: For future implementations.
 This field is not supported yet.
 	* Severity: You can type the severity name what you want in ZenOSS.
 The Severity is inserted as a new pyhton Transform of this EventClassMapping.